This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 One of the best things about Mariahilf is its central location, which means you can reach many Vienna attractions with ease.
 There are also tons of shops and restaurants and it’s well-connected to the rest of the city.

-Much of the area is located on a hill meaning that steep climbs are involved.
+Much of the area is located on a hill, meaning steep climbs are involved.

 Hotel Recommendations

-Hotel Beethoven Wien: As we mentioned above, Hotel Beethoven Wien is at the top of our Vienna hotels list but nowhere near the top of the hill mentioned above.
-The walk to and from Hotel Beethoven Wien is flat.
-This hotel is the reason why we strongly believe that staying in a hotel of its kind is one of the best things to do in Vienna.
+Hotel Beethoven Wien: This hotel is why we strongly believe that staying in a hotel of its kind is one of the best things to do in Vienna.

 Josefine Hotel: Named after Josefine de Bourblanc, a young aristocrat who fled from the Russian Revolution, Josefine Hotel is a boutique hotel filled with magical stories.